sungiant/sdf/README.md

 ### Depth

-The simplest and most logial dataset to produce in this specific context; given a single signed distance function reperesenting a scene, the z-buffer, by defintion, is the natural rasterized representation of that signed distance field at a given camera location:
+The simplest and most logical dataset to produce in this specific context; given a single signed distance function representing a scene, the z-buffer, by definition, is the natural rasterized representation of that signed distance field at a given camera location:

 | Depth buffer | Processing cost |
 |:---:|:---:|
 |<img src="/renders/render-02-depth.png" width="320" height="180" />|<img src="/renders/render-04-depth-steps.png" width="320" height="180" />|

 This dataset can be easily produced by sphere tracing the Scene SDF with a ray corresponding to each camera pixel.
-The image to the right gives an indication of the cost of calculting the depth value for each pixel.
+The image to the right gives an indication of the cost of calculating the depth value for each pixel.

 ### Normals